EduardoRFS/reason-mobile/README.md

 ### iOS

-Right know only the compiler was tested on iOS, but it should be possible to compile light aplications without any major hassle.
+Currently you can compile simple examples, like the `hello-reason`, you still cannot compile Revery as there is some patches missing for iOS.

+Only arm64 was tested, but x86_64 should also be working

 ## What it is